Skip to Main Content

 Truncation broadens the search to include various word endings and spelling, achieve this by truncating the word using an asterisk:

-• Advert* - will find advertising, adverts, advertisement, advertisements, advertisers, advertise
+• Advert* = will find advert, advertising, adverts, advertisement, advertisements, advertisers, advertise

 However, beware of going too far and over-truncating: